Updated September 2018

 Teaching Staff have regular progress meetings with the Head to identify and discuss and children who are making below expected progress.
 The progresses of identified groups of pupils are also tracked vigorously by the Senior Leadership Team.

 At times when expected progress is not being made interventions are planned to meet the specific needs of a pupil.
-These Interventions are tracked using class Intervention Tracking Grids and each Intervention is vigoriusly monitored against the individual impact on each child's learning.Interventions are delivered in either a small group or 1:1, depending on the needs of the child.
-Parents are informed of additional interventions their child is involved, either through informal chats with the class teacher, parents evenning, written confirmation or where a child’s needs are more complex through the Devon Assessment Framework (DAF) My Plan document.
-If your child is recgnised as having additional Special Educational Needs they will have an individual school based My Plan with personal targets that are specific, measurable, agreed upson with all stakeholders, realistic and time-based.
+These Interventions are tracked using Intervention Tracking Grids, monitoring the individual impact on each child's learning.Interventions are delivered in either a small group or 1:1, depending on the needs of the children.
+Parents are informed of additional interventions their child is involved in, either through informal chats with the class teacher, parents evening, written confirmation or through the use of the SEND school My Plan document.
+If your child is recognised as having additional Special Educational Needs they will have an individual school based My Plan with personal targets that are specific, measurable, agreed upson with all stakeholders, realistic and time-based.

 At Fremington Community Primary and Nursery School we value the social and emotional development of our children as highly as their academic attainment.
 This is why we pride ourselves on our approach to learning which ensures all children feel valued and respected.
 We use a range of strategies, including the Thrive approach to build self-esteem in our pupils and provide them with the tools they need to be resilient learners.
 We strongly believe in ‘Pupil Voice’ and endeavour to involve the children in managing and developing their own learning through the use of pupil conferencing.